cloudmesh/cloudmesh1/docs/source/man/man.rst

                                 and/or range to find servers by their names.
                                 Or user may specify more options to narrow the search
-        vm pip [options...]     assign a public ip to a VM of a cloud
+        vm ip [options...]      assign a public ip to a VM of a cloud vm login [options...]   login to a server or execute commands on it vm list [options...]    same as command "list vm", please refer to it

     Examples:
         vm start --count=5 --group=test --cloud=india